Back to blog

 What is the best headless CMS for Angular?

-How to create SDK in Angular?
+How to create an SDK in Angular?

 Create an SDK by defining services with reusable functions, then package them into a library using Angular CLI.

-How to work with headless CMS?
+How to work with a headless CMS?

-Configure CMS API, fetch data with HttpClient, and dynamically render content in Angular.
+Configure CMS API, fetch data with HTTP Client and dynamically render content in Angular.

 Is a headless CMS just an API?